coti-io/coti-sdk-python-examples/README.md

 ## Python SDK Usage

-The sample contracts described above reside in the [coti-sdk-python-examples/examples](/examples/) directory.
-The solidity contracts are in the [confidentiality-contracts](/confidentiality-contracts/) directory which is imported as a git submodule.
+The sample scripts described above reside in the [coti-sdk-python-examples/examples](/examples/) directory, while the solidity contracts are in the [coti-contracts-examples](https://github.com/coti-io/coti-contracts-examples) repository.

-When a script executed (for example `data_on_chain.py`) it will deploy the contract and create a json file with the details of the deployed contract under the `/compiled_contracts` directory.
+When a script executed (for example `data_on_chain.py`) it will deploy the contract.

 Inspect the `.env` file for more details.

-The python examples utilizes primitive deployment management that mostly checks if there is a json file under the `/compiled_contracts` directory and doesn't deploy a new one in case one already exists, otherwise it deploys.

 ## Pre-requisites